Heading to the North Georgia Appalachians for some exhilarating, spell-binding views as you mountain climb?

 Where To Go Mountain Climbing In & Around, Helen Georgia

-Comprised of several acres of sandstone boulders on North Georgia’s Cumberland Plateau, Rock Town is part of the Crockford Pigeon Mountain Wildlife Management Area just a few miles from Lafayette, Georgia.
-The large sandstone boulders have great handholds and present a challenge for climbers of all levels.
+Comprised of several acres of sandstone boulders on north Georgia’s Cumberland Plateau, Rock Town is part of the Crockford Pigeon Mountain Wildlife Management Area just a few miles from Lafayette, Georgia.
+The massive sandstone boulders have excellent handholds but will present a challenge for climbers of all levels.

-Yonah means bear in Cherokee and Mount Yonah in the Chattahoochee National Forest is a popular training ground for climbers.
+Yonah means bear in Cherokee and Mount Yonah in the Chattahoochee National Forest is a familiar training ground for climbers.
 The granite cliff on the mountain’s south side offers good climbs for beginners.
-The 5th Ranger Training Battalion, Ranger Training Brigade of the U.S. Army goes to Yonah Mountain to conduct the Mountain Phase of its Ranger Training School.
-Cables remain in portions of the cliff’s face to make setting rope anchors more convenient while scaling two hundred feet above the mountain’s base.
+The 5th Ranger Training Battalion and Ranger Training Brigade of the U.S. Army go to Yonah Mountain to conduct the Mountain Phase of its Ranger Training School.
+Cables remain in portions of the cliff’s face which make setting rope anchors more convenient when scaling two hundred feet above the mountain’s base.

-The name is derived from a Cherokee word meaning “stand-alone, and the 1,735 foot summit of Curahee Mountain is a prominent landmark near Toccoa, Georgia in Stephens County.
-It offers great opportunities for mountain climbing in North Georgia with top-roping - where rope anchors are preset - and exposed lead climbing.
+Curahee is from a Cherokee word meaning stand-alone, and the 1,735-foot summit of Curahee Mountain is a prominent landmark near Toccoa, Georgia in Stephens County.
+It offers excellent opportunities for mountain climbing in north Georgia with top-roping, where rope anchors are preset and exposed lead climbing.

 Tallulah Gorge State Park

-Tallulah Gorge is considered one of the Seven Natural Wonders of Georgia and when it comes to mountain climbing in North Georgia offers experienced climbers an opportunity to tackle one of the most difficult climbs in the state in the form of its Main Wall on the north rim of the gorge.
+Tallulah Gorge is considered one of the Seven Natural Wonders of Georgia and when it comes to mountain climbing in north Georgia.
+It offers experienced climbers an opportunity to tackle one of the most challenging climbs in the state in the form of its Main Wall on the north rim of the gorge.

-- Zahnd near Lafayette offers interesting rock formations and challenging climbs.
+- Zahnd near Lafayette offers unique rock formations and challenging climbs.

 - Boat Rock near Atlanta offers opportunities for slab and balance climbing.

-While there is a number of great Georgia Cabin Rentals where you can hang your hat and relax at the end of a fun-filled day of activity, we think Cedar Creek Cabin Rentals is your best option (we're a little biased).
+While there are many great Georgia cabin rentals to hang your hat and relax at the end of a fun-filled day, we think Cedar Creek Cabin Rentals is your best option (we're a little biased).

-As any experienced mountain climbing enthusiast will attest, it makes your "roughing it" adventure that much more enjoyable to know that once you get back down to earth, you have all the comforts and conveniences to which to look forward.
-There's nothing like the feeling of knowing you will get a great night's sleep upon returning to your cabin.
+As any experienced mountain climbing enthusiast will attest, it makes your "roughing it" adventure that much more enjoyable when you know that once you get back down to earth, you have comforts and conveniences waiting for you in your cabin.
+There's nothing like the feeling of knowing you will get a good night's sleep after climbing.